tektoncd/dashboard/docs/dev/README.md

 Stories are defined in `*.stories.js` files alongside their components.

 Run `npm run storybook:build` to build the static storybook files.
 The build artifacts will be stored in the `static-storybook/` directory and can be hosted on GitHub Pages or any other static resource server.

-## Troubleshooting

-Keep in mind that When running your Tekton Pipelines, if you see a `fatal: could not read Username for *GitHub repository*: No such device or address` message in your failing Task logs, this indicates there is no `tekton.dev/git` annotated GitHub secret in use by the ServiceAccount that launched this PipelineRun.
-It is advised to create one through the Tekton Dashboard.
-The annotation will be added and the specified ServiceAccount will be patched.

 ## Next steps